 Checked Rolling Luggage Suggestions

 I currently travel with the Eagle Creek Gear Warrior 29”.
-At 76L, it’s big, but even when I pack it pretty full, the weight never exceeds 20kg).
+At 76L, it’s big, but even when I pack it pretty full, the weight rarely exceeds 20kg).
 That’s because it’s soft-sided, high-tech, and lightweight.
 (Click here to learn why I prefer soft-sided luggage).
 And because it’s soft-sided, I don’t have to pack it to capacity to keep everything from bouncing around inside; the handy compression straps on the outside keep everything together.
 I watched a friend of mine with the exact same luggage pack it with about half as much stuff (he planned to fill the bag with other things along the way) and the compression straps worked wonders.
 You wouldn’t be able to do that with hard-sided luggage.

 And I can vouch for the wheels; if gravel roads and mountainous terrain in Ecuador wasn’t enough for it, in India I hauled it 4 km (4 km!) on a crappy dirt road (not one of my happiest moments), and it’s still going strong.